aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/technical-articles/render-project-to-multipage-tiff/rendering-project-data-on-pre-defined-page-sizes/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks supports rendering project views such as Gantt charts, task usage, resource usage and resource sheets to pre-defined page sizes, for example A0, A1, Letter, etc. The PageSize enumerator provides the following pre-defined page sizes:
+Aspose.Tasks for Java supports rendering project views such as Gantt charts, task usage, resource usage and resource sheets to pre-defined page sizes, for example A0, A1, Letter, etc. The PageSize enumerator provides the following pre-defined page sizes:

 - A0
 - A1